Get all the latest data for Malta?

 Which amenities increase rent the most in Malta?

-The top five amenities that increase rent the most in Malta are sea views, dedicated parking or a garage, full air conditioning throughout, modern high-quality finishes, and a building with a lift and well-maintained common areas.
+The five amenities that usually increase rent the most in Malta are sea view, outdoor space, lift access, air conditioning and parking.

 In our property pack covering the real estate market in Malta, we cover what are the best investments a landlord can make.